IrinaStatsLab/Awesome-CGM/README.md

 ## Citation and contributions

+The new list was updated in October 2024 and assembled by Charlotte Xu, Neo Kok, and Samuel Tan, under the supervision of Dr. Irina Gaynanova.
+[Contributions are welcome](https://github.com/irinagain/Awesome-CGM/blob/master/CONTRIBUTING.md).

+To cite current version 1.2.0, use

+[New Zenodo Citation]

 The original list was assembled by Mary Martin, Elizabeth Chun, David Buchanan, Eric Wang, and Sangaman Senthil as part of their [Aggie Research Project](https://aggieresearch.tamu.edu) under the supervision of Dr. Irina Gaynanova.
-[Contributions are welcome](https://github.com/irinagain/Awesome-CGM/blob/master/CONTRIBUTING.md).

 To cite current version 1.1.0, use